One of the first questions an owner considering the sale of their company asks is: What is the process of selling a business?

 The 7 Steps to Sell Your Business

 While you certainly have the option to not list with a broker at all, accept the fact that selling your business will be tough to navigate.
-Since your business is probably one the single largest component of your net worth, we highly recommend having representation throughout the process.
+Since your business is probably one of the single largest components of your net worth, we highly recommend having representation throughout the process.

-That said, there is an enormous difference in the quality and experience of business brokers and M&A advisors, so take the time to thoroughly research and interview the person or firm that will represent you in the sale.
+That said, there is an enormous difference in the quality and experience of business brokers and merger and acquisition (M&A) advisors, so take the time to thoroughly research and interview the person or firm that will represent you in the sale.

 Remember, you'll be spending an average of 6 to 12 months together and a quality intermediary will be worth their weight in gold.